-Over the last eight quarters, the Company has seen its corporate overhead expenses remain fairly consistent except for Q1 2017 and Q1 2018, which were higher due to staffing changes, consulting, and general expenses.
+Over the last eight quarters, the Company has seen its corporate overhead expenses remain fairly consistent except for Q1 2018, which was higher due to staffing changes, consulting, and general expenses.
 A onetime reversal of accrued liabilities significantly offset office and general expenses in Q4 2018.
-The significant increases/decreases in net income or loss have been primarily driven by impairment charges from exploration and evaluation assets and price volatility in the Company's portfolio of marketable securities.
+The significant increases/decreases in net income or loss have been primarily driven by impairment charges on exploration and evaluation assets and price volatility in the Company's portfolio of marketable securities.